Skip to content

 Discerning the right amount of torque

 Torque is expressed in Newton meters.
-Isaac Newton discovered gravity; indeed, the bigger the torque, the stronger the motor assistance for climbing. torque is the capacity of a levy, like a crank arm, or a piston, to rotate any wheel, like a chain ring.
+Isaac Newton discovered gravity; indeed, the bigger the torque, the stronger the motor assistance for climbing.
+Torque is the capacity of a levy, like a crank arm, or a piston, to rotate any wheel, like a chain ring.
 E-bikes motors can have a torque going from the 23 Newton meters of the MahleX 20 to the 120 Newton meters of the TQ HPR 120 S. Many high-quality e-bikes offer 85 Newton meters of torque, equivalent to that of a small city car!
 The weight of a motor is proportional to its torque, going from the 1.365 kg of a MahleX 20 to the 2.8 kg of a bosch performance CX, sporting 85 Newton meters of torque.
 Some motors with 85 Nm weigh more than 3 kg, and those with more than 90 Nm, up to 120 Newton meters, weigh around 4 kg.
 Again, your choice depends on your riding habits and demands.
 For instance, for commuting on hilly roads, more torque is better, even if that involves three or four additional kilograms for motor and battery together.
 For mountain biking, the more you intend using your muscles, the better choosing a lighter motor with less torque.

 Some of the most common e-bike motors in Europe

-Motors for light e-bikes
+Light motors for light e-bikes

 Bosch Performance SX